hbctraining/bioinformatics_online/README.md

 ## Community effort

 We want to encourage the community to add resources here!
-Please make changes and create a pull request or [email us](mailto:hbctraining@hsph.harvard.edu) with your resources or suggestion for modifications.
+Please make changes and create a pull request or [email us](mailto:hbctraining@hsph.harvard.edu) with your resources or suggestions for modifications.